 The bill, S.B.
-No. 51, proposes amendments to the Health and Safety Code regarding the regulation of abortion and related matters, particularly focusing on supportive palliative care for infants with lethal fetal anomalies.
-It introduces new provisions that require the executive commissioner to establish minimum standards for the delivery of such care.
-Additionally, it allows for exceptions to abortion prohibitions when a pregnant woman's treating physician and another obstetrician determine that an abortion is necessary due to a lethal fetal anomaly.
-A new requirement is also established for a multidisciplinary ethics committee to review these determinations for fetuses older than 24 weeks.
+No. 51, seeks to amend the Health and Safety Code in Texas regarding the regulation of abortion and related matters, particularly focusing on supportive palliative care for infants with lethal fetal anomalies.
+It introduces new provisions, including Section 142A.0003, which mandates the executive commissioner to establish minimum standards for the delivery of supportive palliative care to affected infants.
+Additionally, it adds a new exception in Section 170A.002(b-1) that allows for abortion when determined necessary by the pregnant woman's treating physician and another obstetrician due to a lethal fetal anomaly.

 Statutes affected: